welljer/constructorconconstruct/README.md

 # Constructorconconstruct!
-This project is a spin-off from the classic word guess game created earlier, however we will be using the command line via node to to play the game this time around
+This project is a spin-off from the classic word guess game created earlier, however we will be using the command line via node to to play the game this time around.

 ## Technology and packages used